Vitamin D is commonly remembered as the vitamin we get from sun exposure.

 Meanwhile, some doctors argue the population is severely deficient in this important vitamin, while others warn we’re dangerously over-supplementing ourselves (1).

-Your body can't synthesize it naturally unless you are exposed to sunlight, so for people who live in cold or sunless climates (especially if you have darker skin), taking a vitamin D supplement is a very smart call.
+That said, your body can’t synthesize vitamin D naturally unless you are exposed to sunlight—so for people who live in cold or sunless climates (especially if you have darker skin), taking a vitamin D supplement is a very smart call.

-Here are the top 10 vitamin D supplements on the market, ranked.
-After the rankings, we'll break down how vitamin D works and how it can benefit you.
+Here, we’ve ranked the top vitamin D supplements on the market for you.
+After the rankings, we’ll break down how vitamin D works and how it can benefit you.

 In any case, Nordic Naturals D3 provides a concentrated vitamin D source alongside some of its trademark healthy oils.
 Each softgel provides 5000 IU of vitamin D3, dissolved in olive oil and the omega-9 fatty acid oleic acid.
 These are hypothesized to have heart health benefits.